 What else is happening to data privacy?

-In 2022, Google Chrome is going to phase out third-party cookies, just like competitors Safari (as part of Apple’s privacy push) and Firefox have done.
+In 2022, Google Chrome has phased out third-party cookies, just like competitors Safari (as part of Apple’s privacy push) and Firefox have done.
 We’ll keep you updated on how the change will affect the industry and how you can avoid any nasty surprises in your marketing closer to the time.

 What you can do about it